forkriver/evans-11ty/src/page/upcoming-movies.md

 permalink: "/upcoming-movies/index.html"
 ---

-{% if collections.moviesUpcoming -%}
+{% if collections.moviesUpcomingAll -%}

-{% upcomingMovies collections.moviesUpcoming %}
+{% upcomingMovies collections.moviesUpcomingAll %}

 {%- else -%}

-We're taking a li'l break.
+There are no movies upcoming at this moment.
+Please check again closer to {{ 0 | nextSessionMonth }}.
+Thanks!

 {% endif -%}